babashka/babashka/README.md

 If you're a bash expert, you probably don't need this.
 But for those of us who can use a bit of Clojure in their shell scripts, it may be useful.

-Babashka runs as a binary which results in faster startup times:
+Babashka runs as a [GraalVM](https://github.com/oracle/graal) binary which results in fast startup times:

 ``` shellsession
 $ time clojure -e "(+ 1 2 3)"